Shanghai Tower Facts

-As Shanghai is on a seismic belt and the construction site is in a river basin, a firm foundation for this skyscraper is very important.
-To firm up the ground, engineers first put 980 foundation piles underground to a depth of 282 feet, and then poured 2.15 million cube feet of concrete to set a 20-feet-thick baseboard for anchoring the main building.
+Because Shanghai is on a inactive seismic belt and the construction site is in a river basin, a firm foundation for this skyscraper is very important.
+To firm up the ground, engineers first put 980 foundation piles underground to a depth of 86 meters (282 feet), and then poured 61,000 cube meters (2.15 million cube feet) of concrete to set a 6-meter-thick (20-foot-thick) baseboard for anchoring the main building.

 The exterior of the building spirals upward like a snake.
 It twists about one degree per floor to offset the wind effect on higher altitude.
 This is very important to a super tall building in Shanghai to withstand frequent typhoons.